TimeGarage/TimeGarage/README.md

 ## About Me

-<b>Hi, I'm Dustin, a Front-end Web Developer from China.
+Hi, I'm Dustin, a Front-end Web Developer from China.
 Currently, I'm studying Computer Science at [Peking University](https://www.pku.edu.cn) together with an internship in [SIEMENS](https://www.siemens.com/global/en.html).
-Besides programming, I am also fond of travelling and photographing. </b>
+Besides programming, I am also fond of travelling and photographing.

 For more information,  click these websites below : )
 - Resume ➔ [LinkedIn](https://www.linkedin.com/in/dustinpeng)